4Catalyzer/found/README.md

 #### Redirects

-The `Redirect` route class and the `<Redirect>` configuration component set up static redirect routes.
-These take `from` and `to` properties. `from` should be a path pattern as for normal routes above. `to` can be either a path pattern or a function.
+The `Redirect` route class sets up static redirect routes.
+You can also use it to create JSX `<Redirect>` elements for use with `makeRouteConfig`.
+This class takes `from` and `to` properties. `from` should be a path pattern as for normal routes above. `to` can be either a path pattern or a function.
 If it is a path pattern, the router will populate path parameters appropriately.
 If it is a function, it will receive the same routing state object as `getComponent` and `getData`, as described above.

 ```js
 const redirect1 = new Redirect({